 On 1 December, Scottish landlords will no longer be able to sign a new Short Assured Tenancy.
 Instead, they will have to sign a new type of agreement to create a tenancy: the Private Residential Tenancy.

 This agreement will give Scottish tenants new security and protections.
-Most importantly, it ends no-fault evictions by abolishing fixed-terms and giving tenants indefinite tenure.
+Most importantly, it ends no-fault evictions by abolishing fixed-terms and giving tenants indefinite tenure, with strict new grounds for evicting a tenant.
 This is a huge change to the dynamic of the private rented sector in Scotland.

 Summary of Changes for Landlords in Scotland